-In order to compare the presented techniques, the transformation cost per environment is defined as: $TC = 10 log{10} (N{ph} N{s_x^{ph}} N{s_y^{ph}})$, where N{ph} is the number of phonemes, $N{s_x^{ph}}$ is the number of clean gaussian for each phoneme, and $N{s_y^{ph}}$ is the number of noisy gaussians for each phoneme and environment.
+In order to compare the presented techniques, the trans-

+formation cost per environment is defined as: $TC=10log{10}(N{ph}N{s_x^{ph}}N{s_y^{ph}})$, where N{ph} is the number of phonemes, $N{s_x^{ph}}$ is the number of clean Gaussians for each phoneme, and $N{s_y^{ph}}$ is the number of noisy Gaussians for each phoneme and environment.
 For MEMLIN, the number of phonemes can be considered as 1.

-The comparative results between MEMLIN and PD-MEMLIN, with or without multi-environment rotation transformation, are shown in Fig. 2.
+The comparative results in speech recognition between MEMLIN and PD-MEMLIN, with or without multienvironment rotation transformation, are shown in Fig. 2.
 It is presented the improvement, IMP, which has been calculated with the improvement of each environment and proportionality to the number of utterances of each environment.
-The best IMP and MWER are included in Table 3.
-In order to compare, the values for SPLICE [4] with 128 gaussians for noisy model are included, too.
+The best IMP and MWER are included in Table 3 for the different cases.
+In order to compare, the values for SPLICE [4] with 128 Gaussians for noisy model are included, too.
 It can be observed that multi-environment rotation transformation produces an improvement when it is applied with MEMLIN, but not when it is applied with PD-MEMLIN.
-The reason is that the difference between normalized training data, which is used in order to obtain the rotation transformations, and normalized testing data is higher in PD-MEMLIN than in MEMLIN.
+The reason is the difference between normalized training data, which is used in order to obtain the rotation transformations, and normalized testing data is higher in PD-MEMLIN than in MEMLIN, and that rotation transformation with PD-MEMLIN produces a rough modification in the transformed space because it is used only one transformation for environment, without any phoneme dependence.
 In any case, PD-MEMLIN obtains the highest results, obtaining an improvement of 77.67%, almost 20% more than SPLICE.

 The comparative results between MEMLIN and PD-MEMLIN, with or without multi-environment rotation transformation, and with transformed space acoustic models are shown in Fig. 3.
 Also the best values are presented in Table 3.
 The results are better than those obtained without the transformed acoustic models, specially in WER because the biggest improvements are in more noisy environments, which have the highest WERs.
-Another advantage of using transformed-space acoustic models is that the results are less dependent on the number of transformation gaussians.
+Another advantage of using transformed-space acoustic models is that the results are less dependent on the number of transformation Gaussians.
 The higher difference between normalized training data and normalized testing data for PD-MEMLIN is the reason of results with MEMLIN are better.
-The best improvement is obtained with MEMLIN + rot: 85.02%.
+The best improvement is obtained with MEMLIN + rot + ac: 85.02%.